PJA Series B Instructions to Authors

 General Information

-- The Proceedings of the Japan Academy, Series B was founded in 1912 as the Proceedings of the Imperial Academy by the then Imperial Academy of Japan (now the Japan Academy).
-The Journal was split to the Proceedings of the Japan Academy, Series A and Series B in 1977.
+The Proceedings of the Japan Academy, Series B was founded in 1912 as the Proceedings of the Imperial Academy by the Imperial Academy of Japan (now the Japan Academy).
+The Journal was split into the Proceedings of the Japan Academy, Series A and Series B in 1977.
 PJA Series B publishes reviews and original articles in broad fields of natural sciences, such as physics, chemistry, astronomy, earth sciences, biology, engineering, agricultural sciences, medicine and pharmacy.*) Manuscripts are evaluated at least by two reviewers.
 Ten issues are published per year.
-The entire content is freely available online through J-STAGE (https://www.jstage.jst.go.jp/browse/pjab).
+The content is open access and available online through J-STAGE (https://www.jstage.jst.go.jp/browse/pjab).

-a) Review: Papers which review the literature and provide summary views of particular subjects or fields.
+a) Review: Papers that review the literature and provide summary views of particular subjects or fields.
 They can be objective and balanced overviews or can also be summaries of the authors’ own accomplishments in the style of personal reminiscences.
-In the former case, the authors of reviews are expected to have been active contributors themselves to the subjects of the reviews.
-In the latter case, the scientific background surrounding the authors’ work should be appropriately and fairly presented so as to place the authors’ work into proper perspective.
+In the former case, the authors are anticipated to have actively contributed to the subjects under review.
+In the latter scenario, the scientific context surrounding the authors’ work should be appropriately and fairly presented, ensuring a proper contextualization of the authors' contributions.

 b) Original article: Papers that describe hitherto unpublished original works.

-c) Others: From time to time the PJA Series B publishes a limited number of short commentaries or essay-style articles on subjects deemed appropriate and timely by the Editorial Board.
-In principle, these manuscripts will be by solicitation from the Editorial Board. - 3.
-Procedures
+c) Special article: From time to time the PJA Series B publishes a limited number of short commentaries or essay-style articles on subjects deemed appropriate and timely by the Editorial Board.
+In principle, the Editorial Board will solicit manuscripts of this kind.

-a) Each submitted manuscript is assigned to a handling editor, who is a member of the Japan Academy, according to the area of his expertise.
-Assignment of the handling editor is strictly a prerogative of the Editorial Board.
-Manuscript is evaluated by at least two referees.
+a) Each submitted manuscript is assigned to a handling editor, who is a member of the Japan Academy, according to the area of his/her expertise.
+The assignment of the handling editor is strictly a prerogative of the Editorial Board.
+The manuscript is evaluated by at least two referees.
 Editor-in-Chief and the handling editor make the final decision regarding acceptance or rejection after taking into consideration the opinions of the referees.

-- a) Submission of manuscripts is welcome from any parts of the world.
-Manuscripts must be prepared in accordance with the section, “Preparation of Manuscript” below.
+a) Submission of manuscripts is welcome from all around the world.
+Manuscripts must be prepared in accordance with the guidelines outlined in the “Preparation of Manuscript” part below.

 d) All correspondence should be sent to the following addresses: